senank/gp_assignment/README.md

     - reduce latency for multiple requests

 - locust shows that biggest bottle neck is API calls to invoke the LLM, with failures due to the max 1 request per second and time taken to process invocation + db query ~1.5s

+What to improve:
+- Implement async + await to enforce rate limit calls to LLM API in answer_question route to prevent failuers
+    - Using a queue-based approach
+    - Limited scalability comes from LLM rate limit
+        - Could try distributing requests across multiple API keys to see if this works.